lxfhfut/TrajNet/README.md

 # Cell Behavior Video Classification Challenge (CBVCC)

-A deep learning-based tool for analyzing and classifying cell behavior in microscopy videos.
-This tool performs cell segmentation, tracking, and classification using a combination of custom deep learning models.
+A tool for analyzing and classifying cell behavior in microscopy videos.
+It performs cell segmentation, tracking, and classification using a combination of custom deep learning models.

 ## Installation